-Since the focussed review there have been minor changes made, the policy now includes a list of employment areas which are safeguarded for future use.
+The policy includes a list of employment areas which are safeguarded for future use.
 This will allow opportunities for the economy and job market to grow, including new jobs, diversification in employment opportunities and encouragement of new business formation.
 This performs well against many of the SA Objectives relating to economic and social factors.

 For the environmental SA Objectives the policy shows some negative effects and some uncertainties.
-With increased business sector development the cumulative effect of increased traffic can create greater pollution levels, however, if employment areas are clustered then there will be more opportunities for sustainable transport methods.
+With increased business sector development the cumulative effect of increased traffic can create greater pollution levels and waste, however, if employment areas are clustered then there will be more opportunities for sustainable transport methods as well as the provision of adequate waste facilities.
 With increases in waste production, loss of habitat and increased flood risk specifically within IP-One employment area, the policy again creates potentially negative environmental effects that would require mitigation.